hacklu-tu/Privacy/privacy_policy.md

 # Privacy Policy

-**Effective Date:** 2024-01-01
+**Effective Date:** 2026-01-06

 **1. Introduction**
-This application ("Marketing Data Fetcher") is a private tool created by [你的名字/GitHub ID] for internal use only.
+This application ("Marketing Data Fetcher") is a private tool created by lutu for internal use only.
 It is designed to retrieve advertising performance data from the Meta Marketing API.

 **2. Data Collection**
 This application accesses data from your Meta Ad Accounts (e.g., spend, impressions, clicks).
 We do not collect personal user information (PII) of your customers.